 So, what does the journey from Hua Hin to Koh Tao involve?
 Well, there are two departures each day, one in the morning and one at night.
 You will depart by bus from Lomprayah’s office in the center of Hua Hin and travel south to the town of Chumphon.
 This portion of the journey takes around 4.5 hours.
 At Chumphon you’ll leave the bus at the Lomprayah Pier and get onto their modern catamaran for the ride to Koh Tao Island.
 This portion of the journey takes about an hour and 45 minutes, bringing you right to Mae Haad Pier on Koh Tao.

-If you select the morning departure, you’ll be heading from Hua Hin to Koh Tao at 8:30am, and arriving at Koh Tao around 2:45pm, giving you the afternoon to settle in.
-The night time departure means you can sleep on the bus, if you’re able to, arriving at Chumphon in the early hours of the morning, and then catching a ferry that will get you to Koh Tao for around 8:45am.
+If you select the morning departure, you’ll be heading from Hua Hin to Koh Tao at 8:45am, and arriving at Koh Tao around 2:45pm, giving you the afternoon to settle in.
+The night time departure means you can sleep on the bus, if you’re able to, arriving at Chumphon in the early hours of the morning, and then catching a ferry that will get you to Koh Tao around 8:45am.
 If you did manage to sleep on the bus, you’ll be bright eyed for the day ahead, but if you didn’t sleep, traveling overnight could mean you’re too tired to do much.
-Overall, getting from Hua Hin to Koh Tao by the overnight option does take longer: 9 hours 15 minutes as opposed to 6 hours and 15 minutes, but both options costs exactly the same so really it’s a matter of personal preference as to whether you travel through the day, or overnight.
+Overall, getting from Hua Hin to Koh Tao by the overnight option does take longer: 9 hours 15 minutes as opposed to 6 hours, but both options costs exactly the same so really it’s a matter of personal preference as to whether you travel through the day, or overnight.

 Both of these options can be booked online through 12Go, where you can also read reviews from past travelers and make an informed decision before booking.